Chiomalina/Two-Sum-Algorithm/README.md

 This repository implements two distinct approaches:

-Approach	Description	Time Complexity
+🔁 Naive Algorithm approach that Checks all possible pairs using nested loops with O(n²) time complexity.

-🔁 Naive Algorithm	Checks all possible pairs using nested loops.
-O(n²) ⚡ Hash Map Algorithm	Stores complements in a dictionary for O(1) lookups.
-O(n)
+⚡ Hash Map Algorithm approach stores complements in a dictionary for O(1) lookups and uses O(n) time complexity.